 To better understand ANSI/ISEA 105 versus EN 388 for cut-resistant glove standards, look no further.

-Designed to ensure safety across multiple industries, ANSI/ISEA 105 (U.S.) and EN 388 (EU) are the two major global standards used to test and evaluate work gloves for the following protection areas:
+Designed to ensure safety across multiple industries, ANSI/ISEA 105 (United States) and EN 388 (Europe) are the two major global standards used to test and evaluate work gloves for the following protection areas:

 - Cut resistance